ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

 Payment Data
 ^^^^^^^^^^^^

-Information surrounding the payment and donation for this request.
+Information surrounding the payment and fee for this request.

 .. attribute:: uint anchorGasPrice